-- 10.1 Any withdrawal5 or forfeiture6 can be considered contrary to the spirit of the NSG and can result in a walkover when the fixtures / competition schedule has been issued. - 10.1.1 In the event that the withdrawal causes unevenness in the fixtures / competition, the NSGOC may conduct a full / partial re-draw. - For each withdrawal or forfeiture, a written explanation duly endorsed by the Principal shall be submitted to the Lead Convenor and copied to the Game Advisor within one (1) working day. - 10.3 For withdrawals, all results involving the team will be null & void. - For forfeitures, the team will concede a walkover and the_results of a match / event shall be based on the sports specific rules and regulations. - In any play-off for top 8 placings, schools involved in a withdrawal or forfeiture without a valid reason will not be placed.
+- 10.1 Any withdrawal3 or forfeiture4 can be considered contrary to the spirit of the NSG and can result in a walkover when the fixtures / competition schedule has been issued. - 10.1.1 In the event that the withdrawal causes unevenness in the fixtures / competition, the NSGOC may conduct a full / partial re-draw. - 10.2 For each withdrawal or forfeiture, a written explanation duly endorsed by the Principal shall be submitted to the Lead Convenor and copied to the Game Advisor within one (1) working day. - 10.3 For withdrawals, all results involving the team / participant will be null & void. - 10.4 For forfeitures, participant (singles) / team (doubles) will concede a walkover and awarded a 3-0 defeat for the match. - 10.5 In any play-off for top 4 placings, schools involved in a withdrawal or forfeiture without a valid reason will not be placed.

-11. WALKOUT7
+11. WALKOUT5